 You need three things before the link will hold:

-• A Printify account (free is fine — no Premium required for the integration).
+• A Printify account — free is fine, no Premium required for the integration itself.

 • Owner-level access on both.
 Staff accounts with limited permissions get bounced halfway through the OAuth handshake.

-If you're still deciding whether the Printify plan tier matters for your volume, the is Printify free to sell guide walks through where the free plan actually limits you.
-For now, free is enough to connect and publish.
+If you're still weighing whether the Printify plan tier matters for your volume, see our guide on how much Printify charges — it walks through where the free plan actually limits you and when Premium's production-cost discount pays for itself.
+For the purpose of connecting your store, free is enough.

 Method 1: Link from Printify (recommended)

 Why Printify-first: if you ever plan to connect multiple Shopify stores to one Printify account, this is the flow you'll use anyway.
-Learning it once saves time later.
-It also gives you a clean view of which stores are already attached, which prevents the most common duplicate-store mistake.
+It also gives you a clean view of which stores are already attached before you add a new one — which prevents the most common duplicate-connection mistake.

 Step 1: Open Manage My Stores

 Sign in to Printify.
-Click the dropdown in the top-left corner — the one with your store name and a small caret.
-Pick Manage my stores.
+Click the dropdown in the top-left corner — the one showing your current store name and a small caret.
+Select Manage my stores.

 This screen lists every storefront already linked to your account.
-Note what's there before you add anything.
-If the store you're about to connect already shows up (sometimes from a stale install or a previous trial), disconnect it first — adding a second connection to the same Shopify store will fail silently and leave you debugging a non-issue.
+Check what's already there before you add anything.
+If the store you're about to connect already shows up (from a stale install or a previous trial), disconnect it first — adding a second connection to the same Shopify store fails silently and leaves you debugging a non-issue.

-A modal asks for your Shopify store URL.
-The format Printify expects is yourstore.myshopify.com — the raw Shopify-hosted domain, not your custom domain.
-If your store is at shop.brand.com, you still paste the .myshopify.com version.
-Find it in Shopify under Settings → Domains → Primary domain; the myshopify URL sits under the "Default" label.
+Then click Get the app.
+This opens a new tab in the Shopify App Store prompting you to install the Printify app.
+The format Printify expects for your URL is yourstore.myshopify.com — the raw Shopify-hosted domain, not your custom domain.
+If your store is at shop.brand.com, you still need the .myshopify.com version.
+Find it in Shopify under Settings → Domains; the myshopify URL sits under the "Default" label.

-Printify redirects you to Shopify's app authorization screen.
-You'll see a list of permissions Printify is requesting: read products, write products, read orders, read customer addresses, and so on.
-Every permission listed is needed for the integration to function — there's nothing to opt out of.
+The Shopify App Store will show a permissions screen listing what Printify is requesting: read products, write products, read orders, read customer addresses, and so on.
+Every permission listed is required for the integration to function — there's nothing to opt out of.

 Method 2: Link from the Shopify App Store

-If you don't have a Printify account yet, or you're working inside Shopify and don't want to context-switch, this path is simpler.
-The trade-off: the auto-signup flow Printify offers in this direction has a known footgun (covered in the next section).
+If you don't have a Printify account yet, or you're already inside Shopify and don't want to context-switch, this path is simpler.
+The trade-off: the auto-signup flow Printify offers in this direction has a known footgun (covered below).

 From Shopify admin, click Apps in the left sidebar, then Shopify App Store.
 Search Printify.
-The first result is the official app — green checkmark, "Built for Shopify" badge, 4,000+ reviews.
+The first result is the official app — "Built for Shopify" badge, thousands of reviews.
 Click Install.

 Shopify will show the same permissions screen as Method 1.
 Approve it.
 You're now on Printify's onboarding screen with your store already attached.

-If you already have a Printify account, look for the Log in link at the bottom of the signup form — small, easy to miss.
+The signup trap: If you already have a Printify account, look for the Log in link at the bottom of the signup form — it's small and easy to miss.
 Use that.
-Don't let it auto-create a new account using your Shopify email, or you'll end up with two Printify accounts and the catalog you've already built on the wrong one.
-This is the "signup trap" other guides warn about; the fix is just to scroll down and find the log-in link before filling anything else in.
+Do not let it auto-create a new account using your Shopify email, or you'll end up with two Printify accounts and your existing catalog on the wrong one.
+Scroll down, find the log-in link, and sign in before filling anything else in.

 Verify the Connection Actually Works

 Check 2: Place a test order.
-In Shopify, place an order on that test product using your own email.
-Print the discount code yourself if you want — the goal is just to trigger the order flow.
-Within a minute, the order should appear in Printify under Orders → Awaiting fulfillment.
-If it does, the inbound sync is working too.
+In Shopify, place an order on that test product using your own email and payment method (apply a 100% discount code if you want to avoid a real charge).
+The goal is to trigger the order flow.
+Within a minute or two, the order should appear in Printify under Orders → Awaiting fulfillment.
+If it does, inbound sync is working too.

-If either check fails, jump to the errors section below.
-Don't publish your full catalog until both pass — bulk-publishing into a half-broken connection is the fastest way to create cleanup work for yourself.
+If either check fails, go to the errors section below.
+Don't bulk-publish your full catalog until both pass — publishing into a half-broken connection is the fastest way to create cleanup work for yourself.

 Publish Your First Product to Shopify

-Once verification passes, the real workflow looks like this:
+Once verification passes, the standard publishing workflow looks like this:

-1. In Printify, pick a blueprint (e.g. Bella+Canvas 3001 unisex tee) and a print provider.
+1. In Printify, pick a blueprint (e.g. a unisex tee) and select a print provider.

-2. Upload your design, position it on the mockup, save the product.
+2. Upload your design, position it on the mockup, and save the product.

 4. Click Publish.
-Printify pushes the product into Shopify as a draft (default) or published listing depending on your store-level settings.
+Printify pushes the product into Shopify as a draft (default) or live listing, depending on your store-level settings.

-One detail most guides skip: the "publish as draft vs. publish live" toggle.
-It lives in Printify under Manage my stores → Shopify → Settings.
-For your first ten products, leave it on Publish as draft — that way every push lands in Shopify as a draft you can review before going live.
-Once your workflow is stable, flip it to Publish live for one-click launches.
+Draft vs. live toggle: This setting lives in Printify under Manage my stores → [your Shopify store] → Settings.
+For your first batch of products, leave it on Publish as draft — every push lands in Shopify as a draft you can review before it goes live.
+Once your workflow is dialed in, flip it to Publish live for one-click launches.

 Common Errors and Fixes